wei-hao-chu/1800_202530_BBY23/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the CC BY-NC-SA License.
+See the LICENSE file for details.